 And in the end, I became a private tuition teacher.
 Being a tutor is great.
-It allows me to work 1-1 with student.
+It allows me to work 1-1 with students.
 It allows me to help people.
 Great for an introvert (INFJ) like me.
 The timing is also flexible.
 I can control how many students I want to teach and how much money I want to earn.
 Most importantly, now I have the time to read a lot of books and share my insights via writing.

 Rejection after rejection.
 Yes, it may sting a little in the short run.
 But in the long run, it gives you more clarity on what is suitable for you.
 Perhaps the person you want to date badly isn’t the right person for you.
 Perhaps you are not meant for that job or that a certain lifestyle.

 Don’t let rejection beat you down.
 There’s also no need to avoid rejection.
 What you need to learn is how to accept rejection.

 1. Know what rejection really means.

 When people don’t accept you, it doesn’t mean that you are not good.
 It just means that you are not the person they are seeking for, be it love or employment.

-Sometimes, by changing an aspect of you such as acquiring new skills or eliminating a bad habit, you could get accepted the next time round.
+Sometimes, by changing an aspect of you such as acquiring new skills or eliminating a bad habit, you could get accepted the next time around.
 But sometimes, you won’t get accepted even if you change.

 Rejection isn’t about you.
 It’s about the other person.